 Fellowship in Perioperative Nursing (Arizona)

 The Fellowship in Perioperative Nursing is designed to provide the knowledge and skills necessary for a nursing career in the operating room.
-This course includes didactic materials and clinical experiences to prepare competent, entry-level, Perioperative registered nurses.
+This course includes didactic materials and clinical experiences to prepare competent, entry-level, perioperative registered nurses.

-On the Phoenix Campus, the state-of-the-art 244 bed Mayo Clinic Hospital, that opened in 1998, is the first hospital entirely designed and built by Mayo.
-It has been recognized as "the Best Hospital in Phoenix" several times by Phoenix magazine.
+Mayo Clinic has two campuses in Arizona.
+On the Mayo Clinic campus in Phoenix is the state-of-the-art Mayo Clinic Hospital, the first hospital entirely designed and built by Mayo Clinic.
+It has been recognized several times by Phoenix magazine as the "Best Hospital in Phoenix."

-Graduation and Certification
+Graduation and certification

-You will receive a diploma and 24 college credit hours from Mayo School of Health Sciences and will be awarded approximately 40 contact hours from the Association of Perioperative Registered Nurses (AORN) upon successful completion of the Fellowship in Perioperative Nursing and comprehensive final exam.
+You will receive a diploma and 16 college credit hours from Mayo School of Health Sciences and will be awarded approximately 40 contact hours from the Association of Perioperative Registered Nurses (AORN) upon successful completion of the Fellowship in Perioperative Nursing and comprehensive final exam.

 Perioperative nurses are eligible to take the CNOR certification exam after completing two years of perioperative nursing.

 For the majority of the Fellowship in Perioperative Nursing, your learning schedule includes eight-hour days, five days a week.